Brian Cook (football administrator): Playing and coaching career

 In 1973 and 1974, Cook played in the Victorian Football Association with Box Hill for a total of 27 senior games and 20 goals with that club.

 Cook played four games with the Melbourne Football Club in 1977 after moving from Hawthorn Football Club where he played nearly 50 games in the reserves team (although none at senior VFL level).

 He moved to Western Australia to pursue a Master of Education at the University of Western Australia whilst continuing his playing career with East Perth and Subiaco.

 Playing for Rockingham in the Sunday Football League, Cook won the 1983 Bowden Medal for fairest and best player.

 Turning to coaching, he guided East Perth to two WAFL reserves premierships and was later senior coach at Ainslie in the ACTFL in 1986.

 Sports administration career

 Cook moved to Canberra in 1986 and took up the post of National Sports Research Coordinator with the Australian Sports Commission.
 He then returned to Perth and spent two years as the general manager of the West Australian Football Development Trust and a further two years as CEO of the West Australian Football Commission.

 West Coast Eagles

 Cook was appointed as CEO of the West Coast Eagles in 1990 and during his nine years at the Eagles, the club quadrupled its membership, dramatically increased revenue and became the first non-Victorian club to win the AFL premiership in 1992 and again in winning the 1994 premiership.
 Both successes were achieved against Geelong.
-Cook during his tenure as CEO of the Eagles also provided strong support to West Coast Eagles senior coach Mick Malthouse as one of the factor's for the Eagles on-field performance success in reaching finals in every year.
-At the end of the 1998 season, Cook quit his position as CEO of the West Coast Eagles.
-Cook was then replaced by Trevor Nisbett as CEO of the West Coast Eagles.